Karthik-hv/CC4-algorithm-for-Neural-Network-training/README.md

 # CC4-algorithm-for-Neural-Network-training

-This is the implementation of pattern classification of an image using the CC4 algorithm for Neural Network training by Dr. Subhash Kak and Dr. Kun-Won Tang
+This is the implementation of pattern classification of a generated image using the CC4 algorithm for Neural Network training by Dr. Subhash Kak and Dr. Kun-Won Tang